paulagrata/aiden/README.md

 Learn about our Continuous Intergration and Continuous Delivery [click here for CI-CD](/documentation/CI-CD.md)

-How is the team interacted and worked [click here](/documentation/PROCESS.md)
-## Credits
-To see who is on the team or to contact them [click here](/documentation/TEAM.md)

-Learn more about the team by going to our website [Link: ITERATION STATION](https://witty-meadow-055b73d10.1.azurestaticapps.net/)

 *if the website is down the code [is here](/other-resources/team-spring2022)